 - If you want to borrow some money, peer to peer loans can be cheaper than banks or building societies, especially if you have a very good credit rating.

-- Some peer to peer websites have no minimum loan amount (in contrast to most mainstream lenders) which may suit you if you only want to borrow a small amount.
+- Some peer to peer websites have no minimum loan amount (in contrast to most banks and other mainstream lenders) which might suit you if you only want to borrow a small amount for a short period.

-- They are another option if you have difficulty getting a loan from a bank or building society.
+- They are another option if you have difficulty getting a loan from a bank or building society, depending upon your credit rating

 Cons of peer to peer lending

-- Interest rates of peer to peer loans may be higher than high street banks or building societies, depending on your credit rating.
+- Interest rates of peer to peer loans might be higher than high street banks or building societies, depending on your credit rating.

-- You usually have to pay a fee to the peer to peer company for arranging the loan, in some cases, even if the loan is not fully funded.
+- You might have to pay a fee to the platform for arranging the loan, even if it is not fully funded.
 This can mean multiple fees if you have to apply more than once.

-- You might still find yourself unable to secure a loan if you have a poor credit score or have managed your finances poorly in the past.
+- You might find yourself unable to obtain a loan if you have a poor credit rating or have managed your finances poorly in the past.

 How much do peer to peer loans cost?